Ballari Karnataka, India Travel Guide

 Hampi stands for the heart of the Vijayanagara Empire, one of South India's greatest Hindu empires.
 Founded in the mid-14th century, it quickly grew into a formidable power, resisting expansion from the north.
 For over two centuries, Vijayanagara flourished as a hub of trade, art, and culture, becoming one of the wealthiest cities globally.
 Rulers patronized art, architecture, and literature, attracting scholars, artists, and merchants.
 Its splendor reached its peak under Krishnadevaraya in the early 16th century, described as the empire's prime time.

 The empire's decline began with the Battle of Talikota in 1565, where Deccan sultanates defeated Vijayanagara.
-Following this, Hampi was systematically pillaged and destroyed over six months, leaving the magnificent ruins visible today.
+Following this, Hampi was systematically pillaged and destroyed over six months, leaving the grand ruins visible today.
 Despite its destruction, the architectural and artistic legacy remains profound, showing unique Dravidian and Indo-Islamic styles.
 UNESCO recognized Hampi as a World Heritage Site in 1986, preserving its remnants for future generations.
 The historical strata offer a powerful narrative of ambition, glory, and eventual collapse.

 Founding of the Vijayanagara Empire by Harihara I and Bukka Raya I.